Skip to main content

 Career path and progression

-As a successful club DJ, you could move into music producing and recording, club promoting, working for a record label or starting your own label.
+As a successful club DJ, you could move into music production and recording, events promotion, work for a music label or start your own label.

-As an established radio DJ, you could get involved in other types of media work, like TV presenting.
+As an established radio DJ, you could take on production duties, or get involved in other types of media work like TV presenting.

 Current opportunities